roslov/queue-bundle/README.md

   entity_manager: doctrine.orm.default_entity_manager
   # Event processor
   event_processor:
-    # Whether event processor is enabled.
+    # Whether the event processor is enabled.
 If disabled, no events will be sent or saved
     enabled: false
     # Whether the event processor uses instant delivery.
 If disabled, the event processor is used as a transactional
     # outbox